-Maybe you never thought about this—I know I never did— but the hedgehog has been around in some form or other since the time of the dinosaurs.
+Maybe you had no idea — I know I’d never even thought about it — but the hedgehog has been around in some form since the time of the dinosaurs.
 How on earth did they survive?
-I mean, if the sabre-toothed tiger couldn’t hang on, how could a tiny hedgehog?
+If the sabre-toothed tiger couldn’t hang on, how could a tiny hedgehog?

 The story starts out thus: